What is Pressure in Science?

 It has four types such as atmospheric, absolute, differential, and gauge pressure in science.

-The air of the earth’s atmosphere is surrounded by different layers of gases that exert a force per unit area known as atmospheric pressure having a value close to 101325 Pascal (Pa).
-It decrees with increasing height from the surface of the earth.
+- The air of the earth’s atmosphere is surrounded by different layers of gases that exert a force per unit area known as atmospheric pressure.
+It has a value close to 101325 Pascal (Pa).
+It decreases with increasing height from the surface of the earth.
 We use a mercury barometer to measure atmospheric pressure.

-Absolute pressure is the sum of atmospheric or barometric and gauge pressure that is measured against the atmospheric or barometric pressure.
+- Absolute pressure is the sum of atmospheric or barometric and gauge pressure.
+It is measured against the atmospheric or barometric pressure.